ttreeagency/ContentRepositoryImporter/README.md

 ContentRepositoryImporter
 =========================

-This package contains generic utility to help importing data in the TYPO3 Content Repository (TYPO3CR) used by Neos.
+This package contains generic utility to help importing data in the Neos Content Repository.

 What's included ?
 -----------------